 All learning materials provided online must comply with the high-level principles of the Web Content Accessibility Guidelines 2.1 (WCAG).
+Under the 2022 contract, WCAG principles applied only to learning materials used for online training and assessment.

 You need to decide the level of compliance with the WCAG that may apply more broadly to your organisation.
 At minimum, your Skills First learning materials must comply with the high-level principles.

-The infographic below explains what the highlevel principles mean.
+The infographic below explains what they mean.